cagataydemiralp/va-sampler/README.md

 <img src=https://github.com/cagataydemiralp/va-viewer/raw/master/screenrec.gif  width="768" style="box-shadow: 5px 10px;"/>

-This is a basic variational autoencoder sampler that I've created to support the discussion of  [Auto-Encoding Variational Bayes](https://arxiv.org/pdf/1312.6114.pdf) at our reading group.
+This is an interactive variational autoencoder sampler that I've created to support the discussion of  [Auto-Encoding Variational Bayes](https://arxiv.org/pdf/1312.6114.pdf) at our reading group.
 It may also help others reading the paper.
 The autoencoder implementation is based on